minimaxir/aitextgen/README.md

 ## Helpful Notes

-- To convert a GPT-2 model trained using earlier TensorFlow-based finetuning tools such as gpt-2-simple to PyTorch, use the transformers-cli command and the [instructions here](https://huggingface.co/transformers/converting_tensorflow_models.html) to convert the checkpoint (where `OPENAI_GPT2_CHECKPOINT_PATH` is the _folder_ containing the model)
+- To convert a GPT-2 model trained using earlier TensorFlow-based finetuning tools such as gpt-2-simple to the PyTorch format, use the transformers-cli command and the [instructions here](https://huggingface.co/transformers/converting_tensorflow_models.html) to convert the checkpoint (where `OPENAI_GPT2_CHECKPOINT_PATH` is the _folder_ containing the model)
 - When running on Google Cloud Platform (including Google Colab), it's recommended to download the TF-based GPT-2 from the Google API vs. downloading the PyTorch GPT-2 from Huggingface as the download will be _much_ faster and also saves Huggingface some bandwidth.
 - If you want to generate text from a GPU, you must manually move the model to the GPU (it will not be done automatically to save GPU VRAM for training).
 Either call `to_gpu=True` when loading the model or call `to_gpu()` on the aitextgen object.